DanMM7-zz/Snake-Game/README.md

 # Snake-Game
-The classic snake game made with python
+The classic snake game made with Python

 ## Getting Started